The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Observations and data reduction

 We correct bad-pixels that were flagged by the pipeline by finding the pixel value that minimizes the power outside of the Fourier support of the AMI mask \citep{2013MNRAS.433.1718I}.
 We also perform sub-pixel centering of the data using a Fourier-based shift, by finding the position that minimizes the absolute value of the phase calculated from the mean of the cleaned data \citep{2019MNRAS.486..639K}.

-The background star near PDS 70 that was originally observed by \cite{2006A&A...458..317R}, and confirmed to be a background star by \cite{2012ApJ...758L..19H}, is at the edge of the SUB80 array, at a separation of $\sim$2.5 arc seconds (as) from PDS 70 A. This is outside of the interferometric field-of-view, set by the shortest baseline, but the signal will still contaminate all baselines.
+The background star near PDS 70 that was originally observed by \cite{2006A&A...458..317R}, and confirmed to be a background star by \cite{2012ApJ...758L..19H}, is at the edge of the SUB80 array, at a separation of {$\sim$2 arc seconds (as) from PDS 70 A}.
+This is outside of the interferometric field-of-view, set by the shortest baseline, but the signal will still contaminate all baselines.
 To minimize the contribution to the calculated interferometric observables, a super-Gaussian window ($e^{-(r/\sigma)^4}$), with $\sigma$ = 30 pixels, is applied to both the PDS 70 data and the HD 123991 data.

 We calculate the squared visibilities, $V^2$, and closure phases, of PDS 70 and calibrator, HD 123991, using \texttt{amical} \citep{2020SPIE11446E..11S,2023ascl.soft02021S}.
 We also compute the statistical uncertainties (i.e. the standard error of the mean) of these quantities across integrations.
 The interferometric observables are calibrated, to remove the instrumental bias, by dividing the $V^2$ of PDS 70 by the $V^2$ of HD 123991.
 Similarly, the closure phases are calibrated by subtracting the closure phases of HD 123991 from those of PDS 70.
+The calibrated closure phases and squared visibilities are shown in Figure \ref{fig:f480M_cps}.